 5. Waterpik Aquarius Water Flosser – This thing is AWESOME!

-The Waterpik WP – 660C is hands down the best water flosser available in the market today.
+The Waterpik WP – 660C is hands down the best water flosser for teeth available in the market today.
 It’s also the most versatile – and the most loved option, with loads of positive reviews both online and off-line.

 The Waterpik WP – 660C incorporates very superior flossing technologies and features, yet remains easy and use and practical.
 These features include seven replaceable tips that are designed to provide you with a thorough flossing experience.
 The tips/heads include a toothbrush tip, a pickpocket, an orthodontic tip, a plaque seeker, and three classic jets.